How DHT Blockers Help In Treating Baldness

 Herbals like Saw Palmetto, stinging nettle and pygeum bark are found to be very effective in blocking DHT.
 While DHT blocker shampoos are also used for the hair growth/loss treatment, they don't stay on the scalp for long enough to permeate the follicles, thus effectively blocking DHT.
 Hair and scalp treatments that stay on the scalp for many hours will saturate the roots and affect DHT's ability to get a grip and further weaken the follicle.

-HAIRMETTO® Topical Oil is a popular hair treatment used by thousands around the globe.
+HAIRMETTO® Topical saw palmetto Oil is a popular hair treatment used by thousands around the globe.
 It uses CO2 extracted Saw Palmetto, cold-pressed pumpkin seed oil, along with Pharmaceutical grade castor seed oil to 1) prevent the conversion of testosterone into DHT, 2) prevent DHT from gripping the roots, which causes the hair strand to gradually weaken, thin and fall away, 3) promote hair growth by adding nourishment, essential fatty acids and antioxidants to the thriving follicle.

 Together with Rosemary, Lavender and Cedarwood extract, which carries antimicrobial properties, these 6 plant-based ingredients make HAIRMETTO® Topical Oil an effective, natural DHT blocker, without the drug-related side effects.

-Do not forget to check out our complete product range: https://myhairmetto.com/collections/frontpage
+SHOP our complete product range: https://myhairmetto.com/collections/frontpage